 The older and wealthier you get, the more you probably want to simplify life.
 Diversifying your property holdings and earning more passive income are great moves.
 Personally, I've invested $810,000 in real estate crowdfunding since 2016 and have received over $500,000 in distributions.

-4) When cap rates are no longer attractive
+4) When cap rates are no longer attractive, sell your rental property

 If there is a lot of inventory coming to the market and the cap rate premium over the risk-free rate of return is not sufficient, you may want to sell your rental property.
 The cap rate is calculated as the ratio between the annual rental income to the property's current market value.

-For example, let’s say your property trades at a cap rate of 3%.
-It’s appreciated handsomely over the past 10 years by 110%.
-Meanwhile, the 10-year bond yield is at 2.9%.
-Is the 0.1% premium over the risk-free rate of return worth the headache of owning your rental property?
-It’s not if you don’t expect the cap rate to compress (property prices to rise).
+For example, let's say your property trades at a cap rate of 3%.
+It's appreciated handsomely over the past 10 years by 110%.
+Meanwhile, the 10-year bond yield is at 3.6%.
+Why own rental property when you can earn risk-free Treasury bonds yielding more?

 It may be better to sell your rental property and reinvest the proceeds in other cities with higher cap rates.
 Cap rates in the heartland are easily above 5%.